irfanhakim-as/linux-wiki/topics/gaming.md

 8. Select the **Add to Steam** context menu option.

     > [!NOTE]
-    > If the **Add to Steam** context menu option is not available for you (i.e. on non-SteamOS distros), you will need to add the `.exe` file to Steam manually.
+    > If the **Add to Steam** context menu option is not available to you (i.e. on non-SteamOS distros), you will need to add the `.exe` file to Steam manually.

 9. Launch the **Steam** application.